New Zealand Government advice for Burundi

 When travelling to Burundi, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Ministry of Foreign Affairs and Trade for Burundi.

-There is high risk to your security elsewhere in in Burundi due to the unpredictable security situation and threat from terrorism and violent crime.
-We advise against all tourist and other non-essential travel.
+There is extreme risk to your security in Burundi due to the unpredictable security situation, potential for violent civil unrest, threat from terrorism and violent crime.
+We advise against all travel.

 There is a threat from terrorism in Burundi.
 The terrorist group Al-Shabaab has made public threats to conduct attacks in Burundi, specifically in Bujumbura.